TediusTimmy/CiteMyself/DAPFP/README.md

 What really confuses me, right now, is the precision needs of the program in order to get a good result.
 Looper is set for 19800 digits of precision.
 Just going down to 19000 makes all of the digits of the significand garbage.
 I need to think about this more.
 At some squaring of the number, we will start losing a digit of accuracy per squaring (or, per some number x squarings).
 That makes sense.
 It also makes sense that over 65536 squarings, we will need extra precision.
 But, why is the precision `ln(2^^5) / ln(10)`?

 It's not.
 We start to converge on the answer at 19724 digits of precision.
 We lose a digit of accuracy for about every 3.32 multiplications.
 I'm sure there is a meaningful relationship here, but I'll have to look at it again later.

+Update: We lose a digit of accuracy for every `1 / log(2)` multiplications.
+When we take into account that the first fifteen operations are exact, then we need `65521 * log(2)` digits, which is 19724.